PDF Annotator

 Select

-Click an annotation to select it, drag to move, grab a corner handle to resize.
-Press Delete to remove.
+Click to select, drag to move, corner handles to resize.
+Shift+click for multi-select.
+Delete to remove.

 S